Scotlands year of Coasts and Waters 2020 & a Historic Boat Accident

 The newspapers detailed that this was the 3rd accident in the area over a period of 3 weeks.

 I suppose something has to be said for health and safety and how a lot less people lose their lives on the water nowadays.

 If any of us can learn anything from this story it is to always wear a life jacket, be mindful of the weather and don’t take risks.

-You can find out more about Events relating to Year of Coasts & Waters at https://www.visitscotland.com/about/themed-years/coasts-waters/
+Find out more about Events relating to Year of Coasts & Waters via their website

 Images courtesy of Pexels & Pixabay